This section of the site gives you details of our property and construction lending criteria:

 - costs the leaseholder/flat owner is liable for and when the required funds are due to be paid to the freeholder.

-- Where a valuer has cladding or non-cladding fire safety concerns with external wall systems, attachments (e.g. Balconies), or any other significant fire safety concerns, they’ll decline the property.
-This is pending receipt of the following, which must come from the ‘Responsible Person’ i.e. Building Owner and/or Managing Agent:
+The valuer will decline the property pending receipt of an EWS1 form.
+Where a valuer has cladding or non-cladding fire safety concerns with external wall systems, attachments (e.g. Balconies), or any other significant fire safety concerns.

 It's the duty of the building owner to ensure the signing firm is a member of an appropriate professional body.
 See the RICS website for more information.